volcengine/verl/recipe/async_reward_agent/README.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# Recipe: Asynchronous Reward Agent with Update Pipeline and One Step Off Policy Training
+# Recipe: Asynchronous Reward Agent with Mini-batch Pipeline and One Step Off Policy Training

 **Author:**  `haolinyan@tencent.com`